midzer/beerbase/content/breweries/philadelphia-brewing-co/rowhouse-red.md

 srm: 0
 upc: 0
 ---
-From our city of neighborhoods we offer you this BiÃ©re de Mars
+From our city of neighborhoods we offer you this \Biére de Mars